wywu/wywu.github.io/_pages/project.md

 layout: page
 title: Project
 permalink: /project/
-description: I am very interested in the practical application of AI technique in industry.
+description: I am very interested in the practical application of AI techniques in industry.
 In <a href='https://www.sensetime.com/en'>SenseTime Group Inc.</a>, I lead the development and research of the DigitalHuman and SenseBeauty product series in SenseMARS platform, as well as the SmartAlbum and BestMoment product series in SenseVideo platform.
-These wto platforms have served for dozens of customers, including banks, mobile internet companies, cosmetic companies and handset manufacturers.
+These two platforms have served for dozens of customers, including banks, mobile internet companies, cosmetic companies and handset manufacturers.
+Based on the SenseMARS and SenseVideo platform, we have delivered more than 20 projects, which served more than 6,000,000 end users.
 nav: true
 nav_order: 3
 display_categories: []